-It’s a tough time for actors right now, but The Slate – Backstage’s live series of classes, seminars, and digital exercises – will help turn time on your hands to your advantage.
+The Slate – Backstage’s live series of online talk-backs, classes, seminars, and industry discussions – will help turn time on your hands to your advantage.

 On the importance of your agent’s rep